Update: The VDC example for listening to game events has been updated to highlight the dangers of using ClearGameEventCallbacks()

 This is creating a table called MyNamespace

 in the root table.
-Obviously MyNamespace
+MyNamespace

 Note that to access anything inside of MyNamespace